BUNKER HILL COMMUNITY COLLEGE CARES

 WHAT IS A TITLE IX COORDINATOR?

 The College employee assigned the responsibility for maintaining the College’s compliance with Title IX.
 The Title IX Coordinator is responsible for administering College policies and BHCC’s discrimination complaint procedure concerning all Title IX Offenses.

 The College’s Title IX Coordinator is Thomas L. Saltonstall, and he may be contacted at Room E-236F inside the International Center, Charlestown Campus, by calling (617) 228-3311 or via email at email@example.com.

 The Title IX Coordinator is responsible for providing any student, employee or visitor who believes s/he has been discriminated against with information and documents necessary to file a discrimination complaint, and for responding effectively to those complaints.
 BHCC’s Title IX Coordinator also investigates or otherwise resolves all other complaints of discrimination that are made to the College.
 See How Do We Ensure Confidentiality for more information.

 WHAT IS GENDER-BASED DISCRIMINATION?

-Gender-Based discrimination is unwelcome conduct of a nonsexual nature based on a person's actual or perceived gender, including conduct based on gender identity, gender expression, and nonconformity with gender stereotypes when:
+Gender-Based discrimination is unwelcome conduct of a nonsexual nature based on a student’s actual or perceived sex, including conduct based on gender identity, gender expression, and nonconformity with gender stereotypes when: